 Applicants will be evaluated on:

-Applications for the DCS Child Welfare Scholars Program are due 10/13/23 to be submitted via email at jldillingh@usi.edu or turned into the social work department.
-You will be contacted after your application is submitted and interviews will be scheduled in November, with a preliminary decision on acceptance by the end of the fall semester.
+Students who are interested in participating in the DCS Child Welfare Scholars Program should complete this interest form.
+You will be contacted by Professor Dillingham following your interest form submission, where you will be provided with the application packet.
+Interviews will be scheduled in November, with a preliminary decision on acceptance by the end of the fall semester.
 There is a mandatory class that must be taken in the junior year (Spring semester).
 There is a second mandatory course offered in the fall of the senior year.
 Internship placements for all participants will be in local Department of Child Services offices.

 For more information, please contact: